fasrinaleem/Add-existing-project-into-GitHub/README.md

-# How To add existing project into GitHub repository
+# How to add existing project into GitHub repository

 Seven Simple Steps to follow…